mattpocock/boilersuit/readme.md

 ## Notes

-The codebase is horrible, but slowly improving.
-It also doesn't yet give you a 'saga'.
-No reason, just haven't gotten there yet.

 Things to do:

 Finish the parser in the tools file and write tests

 Consider more use cases - what else do you use Redux for?
 Managing on and off states, getting and setting values...
 Lots more than just 'ajax' to consider.

-Abstract out the long functions in ajax/index to their own functions to make them more testable.